-Market Value of Assets: The market value of all assets in the fund including on an accrued, not cash basis (matching the plan audit).
+Market Value of Assets: This is the fair value of all assets in the fund on an accrued, not cash basis.
+The market value of assets matches the value in the plan audit.

 Actuarial Value of Assets: The amount of assets recognized for actuarial valuation purposes.
 Recent changes in market value may be partially recognized (there are variations allowed on the exact recognition).
 Generally the actuarial value is limited to not be less than 80% or more than 120% of the market value.